Kathleen Clarke

-Kathleen Clarke (Caitlín Bean Uí Chléirigh; 12 April 1878 – 29 September 1972) was a founder member of Cumann na mBan, a women's paramilitary organisation formed in Ireland in 1914, and one of very few privy to the plans of the Easter Rising in 1916.
+Kathleen Clarke (Caitlín Bean Uí Chléirigh; 12 April 1878 – 29 September 1972) was a founder member of Cumann na mBan, a women's paramilitary organisation formed in Ireland in 1914, and one of very few people privy to the plans of the Easter Rising in 1916.
 She was the wife of Tom Clarke and sister of Ned Daly, both of whom were executed for their part in the Rising.
 She was subsequently a Teachta Dála (TD) and Senator with both Sinn Féin and Fianna Fáil, and the first female Lord Mayor of Dublin (1939–1941).

 Early life

 Kathleen Daly was born in Limerick on 12 April 1878, the third daughter of Edward and Catherine Daly (née O'Mara).
 She was born into a prominent Fenian family.
-Her paternal uncle, John Daly, a subsequent Mayor of Limerick, was at the time imprisoned for his political activities in Chatham and Portland Prisons in England.
+Her paternal uncle, John Daly, a subsequent Mayor of Limerick, was at the time imprisoned in Chatham and Portland prisons in England for his political activities.
 Her uncle was released in 1896 and returned home to Limerick.
 At this time Kathleen had started a drapery business having previously begun an apprenticeship.
-When Tom Clarke, who had been imprisoned with her uncle, was released in 1898 he travelled to Limerick to receive the Freedom of the city and stayed with the Daly family.
+When Tom Clarke, who had been imprisoned with her uncle, was released in 1898, he travelled to Limerick to receive the Freedom of the city and stayed with the Daly family.